Why go on an Asper exchange?

 Application Process

-• Tell us something about yourself that is not found on your resume.
-(100 words)
+• Tell us something that is not found on your resume (max 100 words)

-• What has been your favourite extracurricular/community activity, and why?
-(50 words)
+• What has been your favourite extracurricular/community activity, and why? (max 50 words)

-• What does the idea of service to your school/community mean to you?
-(100 words)
+• What does the idea of service to your school/community mean to you? (max 100 words)

-Connect with two references (one course instructor, and one professional, such as an employer, co-op coordinator, volunteer supervisor, etc.) and have them submit the online reference form.
-This online form should take approximately 5 minutes to complete.
+Connect with two references (one course instructor, and one professional, such as an employer, co-op coordinator, volunteer supervisor, etc.) and have them complete this online reference form.
+This online form should take approximately 5 minutes to complete, and will be sent directly to the ATSEP lead upon submission.
+References may be submitted before students complete the application form above, and should be received no later than October 29.

 Students will be shortlisted for an interview based on their application and references.
 All applicants will be notified whether or not they will progress to the interview stage.